Frequently Asked Questions

 By tilting two of your dental implants at a significant angle, we create a tripod effect across a total of four implants, providing the best possible stability.
 In fact, recent studies demonstrate that the bone surrounding the tilted implants is as strong or stronger than the bone surrounding conventionally placed implants.
 On these four implants, we place a permanent complete prosthesis to replace all the teeth on either your upper or lower jaw.

-How do I know if I am a candidate?
+How do I know if I am a candidate for All-On-4?

 Most patients are candidates!
 Our surgeons must perform a thorough dental and medical evaluation to determine if this procedure is right for you.

-Can implants be placed at the time of tooth extraction?
+Can implants be placed at the same time as tooth extraction?

 Absolutely.
 In fact, this is how we perform most All-On-4 procedures.
 We understand that patients want to transition from their old teeth to their new teeth in as little time as possible.
 After we remove your old teeth and place your dental implants, your dentist can attach your new teeth that day or within 48 hours.
 This first set of teeth is temporary.
 After the dental implants heal, your dentist will secure a final prosthesis that looks and feels natural, and is made of the highest quality materials.